mosirnik/KK_MainGameVR/README.md

 For touchpad inputs, you need to press the touchpad or click the thumbstick.
 Just touching the touchpad or tilting the thumbstick won't be recognized.
-An exception to this rule is mouse wheel scroll actions, which only require touching.
+Exceptions to this rule are mouse wheel scroll actions and rotate actions, which only require touching.

 ## Situation-specific controls